ethereum/ethereum-org-website/public/content/contributing/translation-program/translatathon/index.md

 ## Terms & conditions {#Terms-and-Conditions}

-_The Ethereum.org Translation Competition, also referred to as the “Translatathon”, is an experimental initiative by the ethereum.org team to incentivise and reward contributions to the ethereum.org Translation Program._
+_The Ethereum.org Translation Competition, also referred to as the “Translatathon”, is an experimental initiative by the ethereum.org team to incentivize and reward contributions to the ethereum.org Translation Program._

 - <strong>Modification and Termination.</strong> We reserve the right to modify the rules or to terminate the Translatathon at any time, without prior notice.
 All changes will be effective immediately upon announcement.